sanjosh/csdocs/general/architecting.md

 optimize the common case

+# incremental but must have low migration cost

+things which won't change must be decided (one way door)

 # operational efficiency

 simpler is easier to manage : only need to know few knobs for each module